How Much Does A Casket Cost (2023 Average Casket Prices)?

 The Cost Of A Wooden Casket

-Wooden coffins are considered classic choices because they have been around for years, so many people are familiar with their appearance and might even prefer them over other items.
+Wooden coffins are considered classic choices because they have been around for years.
+Many people are familiar with their appearance and might even prefer them over other items.

 Based on our survey of 32 casket vendors: